 Adelaide Central Market Map

 The Adelaide Central Market is easily accessible on foot from anywhere in the city centre, or if you prefer, catch the tram (free within the city centre) to the Victoria Square stop and walk about 200m along Grote Street.

-If you are coming by car, there is plenty of Adelaide Central Market parking right on site with access from both Grote and Gouger Streets.
+If you are coming by car, plenty of Adelaide Central Market parking is on-site with access from both Grote and Gouger Streets.